 The Minimal Installation CD is called install-x86-minimal-<release>.iso and

 Occasionally, a special DVD is crafted by the Gentoo Ten

 project which can be used to install Gentoo with too.
 The instructions further

-down this chapter target the Minimal Installation CDs so might be a bit
+down this chapter target the Minimal Installation CD so might be a bit

 different.
 However, the LiveDVD (or any other bootable